gwtbootstrap3/gwtbootstrap3/README.md

 [source code](https://github.com/svenjacobs/gwtbootstrap3/tree/master/src/gwtbootstrap3-demo/src/main/java/com/svenjacobs/gwtbootstrap3/demo/client).

 **Note:** This library is **not** feature complete as it contains only the widgets / functionality that I needed for another project of mine.
-Also since Bootstrap 3 is still a release candidate API is likely to change.
 Patches / pull requests are welcome.
 See *Feature matrix* below.

 # Usage